Zylann/godot_voxel/doc/source/api/ZN_FastNoiseLite.md

 Inherits: [Resource](https://docs.godotengine.org/en/stable/classes/class_resource.html)

-Generates coherent and fractal noise using the [FastNoiseLite](https://github.com/Auburn/FastNoise) library.
+Generates coherent and fractal noise using the [FastNoiseLite](https://github.com/Auburn/FastNoiseLite) library.

+## Description:

+This is an alternative implementation of [FastNoiseLite](https://docs.godotengine.org/en/stable/classes/class_fastnoiselite.html), based on the same library.
+Some differences include different default values, and use of period instead of frequency in fractal parameters.
+It is also used in the voxel module in order to bypass the overhead of Godot calls in GDExtension builds.

 ## Properties: